 On May 24, 2010, Security National Life completed a stock purchase transaction with American Life and Security Corporation ("American Life"), a Nebraska domiciled insurance company, to sell all the outstanding shares of common stock of Capital Reserve to American Life and its shareholders.
 Under the terms of the stock purchase agreement, American Life paid Security National Life, at closing, purchase consideration equal to the capital and surplus of Capital Reserve as of May 24, 2010 in the amount of \$1,692,576, plus additional consideration in the amount of \$105,000 for a total of \$1,797,576.
-This sale is in accordance with the Agreement and Plan of Complete Liquidation to liquidate the Capital Reserve into Security National Life in the same manner as the liquidation described in Private Letter Ruling 98 47027 in order to achieve the same tax treatment and consequences under Section 332 of the Internal Revenue code of 1986, as amended, and other applicable provisions described in such Letter Ruling.
-American Life did obtain approvals from the Nebraska and Missouri insurance departments in order to complete this transaction.
+This sale was in accordance with the Agreement and Plan of Complete Liquidation to liquidate the Capital Reserve into Security National Li fe in the same manner as the liquidation described in Private Letter Ruling 9847027 in order to achieve the same tax treatment and consequences under Section 332 of the Internal Revenue code of 1986, as amended, and other applicable provisions described in such Letter Ruling.
+American Life obtained approvals from the Nebraska and Missouri insurance departments in order to complete this transaction.

 On June 4, 2010, Security National Life entered into an Indemnity Coinsurance Reinsurance Agreement with American Life effective January 1, 2010.
-Security National Life ceded to American Life 100% of a block of deferred annuities in the amount of \$2,678,931 and a block of whole life policies in the amount of \$1,048,134 along with the net due and deferred premiums in the amount of \$12,305, the advance premiums in the amount of \$353, the claims liability in the amount of \$14,486 and the net policy loans in the amount of \$128,487 for the said block of whole life as of January 1, 2010.
-The total initial consideration of \$3,601,112 cash was wired to Wells Fargo as Custodian of the assets.
-American Life has control of said assets subject to the terms of the Custodial Agreement.
-American Life agreed to pay Security National Life an initial ceding commission of \$350,000 and a management fee of \$3,500 per quarter to administer the policies.
-American Life agreed to indemnify Security National Life 100% for these contracts and risks.
-The initial term on this Agreement shall be for a period of one (1) year from the Effective Date of this Agreement.
-Subsequent to the one (1) year term, this Agreement shall be automatically renewed unless American Life notifies Security National Life of its intention not to renew in writing, no less than one hundred eighty (180) days prior to the expiration of the then current agreement.
-Each automatic renewal period of this Agreement shall be for a term on one (1) year.
+Security National Life ceded to American Life a block of deferred annuities in the amount of \$2,678,931 and a block of whole life policies in the amount of \$1,048,134 along with the net due and deferred premiums in the amount of \$12,305, the advance premiums in the amount of \$353, the claims liability in the amount of \$14,486 and the net policy loans in the amount of \$128,487 for the said block of whole life as of January 1, 2010.
+The total initial consideration of \$3,601,112 in cash was wired to Wells Fargo as custodian of the assets.
+American Life has control of the assets subject to the ter ms of the custodial agreement.
+American Life agreed to pay Security National Life an initial ceding commission of \$375,000 and a management fee of \$3,500 per quarter to administer the policies.
+American Life also agreed to indemnify Security National Life for these contracts and risks.
+The initial term on this Agreement will be for a period of one year from the effective date of this Agreement.
+Subsequent to the one year term, this Agreement will be automatically renewed unless American Life notifies Security National Life of its intention not to renew in writing, no less than 180 days prior to the expiration of the then current agreement.
+Each automatic renewal period of this Agreement will be for a term of one year.
 The accounting and settlement of this Agreement will be on a calendar-quarter basis and calculated as per the Reinsurance Agreement.